 Pupils are regularly involved in various events and themed days to raise funds for worthy local and national causes.
-This year we are supporting a number of charities and good causes including WE Day, Zambia Project and the Whitechapel Mission.
+Last year we supported a number of charities and good causes including WE Day, Zambia Project and the Whitechapel Mission.

 For Harvest this year Mr Tony Miller lead a thought provoking assembly and the children and staff were given a time to say ‘thank you’ for all they have.
 Pupils from all year groups brought in generous donations of food from home which was then transported to the homeless at the Whitechapel Mission.
 Thank you for all the support.

 The children had a very fun day wearing their spotty clothing to celebrate and raise money for Children in Need.
 Each pupil brought in a donation for the fantastic charity and participated in an assembly that explained to them why we, as a school are supporting Children in Need.
 A huge effort was made by our children and they were all looking very spotty.
 Some pupils are even dressed as Pudsey Bear!

 This year the whole school took part in the NSPCC Numbers Day.
 Everybody wore clothes with a number on and we took part in special maths activities during the day.
 Years 1 to 6 enjoyed a “Who wants to be a mathionaire” quiz and were challenged to apply their knowledge to answer tricky questions.
 In assembly the Year 6 children in Willow house told the children in Key Stage 1 and 2 about the work the NSPCC do to protect children and how Childline has helped many children around the country.